 Frequently Asked Questions about Washington, DC Social Security Disability

 Get answers to frequently asked questions about applying for Social Security Disability Benefits in Washington D.C. and Baltimore.
 For more information about the process and which services Mathis & Mathis Disability Advocates can offer you, see our How We Help You section and contact us today for a free evaluation of your claim!

 1. Do I really need representation?
 How can experienced representation help?

 Strictly speaking, you don’t need representation to file your initial claim, but if you make a mistake filling out the paperwork, it may affect your claim.
-The most cost-effective approach is often to hire experienced Social Security disability legal representation to walk you through the initial claim, so you can win the benefits you deserve the first time, without delays and hassles.
+The most cost-effective approach is often to hire an experienced Social Security Disability representative to walk you through the initial claim, so you can win the benefits you deserve the first time, without delays and hassles.

 If your claim is denied (and most are), getting professional representation is even more advisable.
 (Social Security’s own statistics show that people win benefits more often when they have representation than when they don’t.)
 We’ll help you set up your appeal, gather evidence and prepare your case.

-If your claim goes all the way to Federal Court, you will need legal representation to pursue it.
+If your claim goes all the way to Federal Court, you will need to get a lawyer to pursue it.
 Mathis & Mathis Disability Advocates can refer you to an experienced attorney to handle your federal lawsuit.

 2. Why should I hire Mathis & Mathis Disability Advocates?